xwax/xwax.github.io/docs/spinner_rotates_in_the_wrong_direction.md

 ---
 layout: default
-title: Documentation
+title: Spinner Rotates the Wrong Way
 ---

-Switch your RCA connectors.
+Switch the left and right channel of your RCA connectors.
+You've got the left output going in to the right input. :)

 [[category:troubleshooting]]